Marketing & Events

 Click the Reviews tab near the top of the page.
 You can also go directly to Marketing & Events > Reviews.

-When Google is connected, summary cards show average rating, total reviews, replies sent, and reviews waiting for a reply.
+When Google is connected, summary cards at the top show helpful totals such as average rating, total reviews, replies sent, and reviews awaiting reply.
 If Google is not connected yet, the page explains what to set up first.

 In the top-right area of the Reviews page, click Send Review Request.